nidhish-nayak/linkx/README.md

 ## How to navigate the Project ?

-The project consists of two folders "client" and "api".
+The project consists of two folders `client` and `api`.
 Both are responsible for handling frontend and backend features respectively.
 Below are the details on how the client and server folders are structured to better understand the architecture of the application.

 ### Frontend folder structure: